JosephMcIndoo/plant.io/embed/src/automation/automation_explainer.md

 -
 ```

+### Congratulations!
+This concludes my introduction to Ember.
+To see the full list of opcodes, look in `embed/include/automation.h`.
+Otherwise feel free to poke around in `embed/src/automation/automation.c` if you want to see how this is implemented.

+The script demonstrated here is currently (at time of writing) residing in `embed/src/main.c`, so if you flash it to your ESP32, you should be able to watch it run.
+To lower pin 15 and trigger the blinking light, use a piece of metal to bridge pins `D15` and `GND`.
+(I chose pin 15 so that it'd be easy to bridge to ground even without wire/any fancy tools.)

 ### Extra: additional discussion of driver functions
 - Types

 The Ember stack holds 4 bytes of arbitrary binary values.
 Behind the scenes, the values are manipulated as 4-byte unsigned ints, but this should pose no issue if your function's arguments/return types fit within 4 bytes.

+- Arity

+Presently, the Ember interpreter only supports functions with up to 4 arguments.
+This is not due to technical limitations, but it's just because adding different arities requires some (afaik unavoidable) copy/paste programming.
+4 is reasonable for now, but if it turns out we need more arguments, the update is trivial to make.